bitcoin/bitcoin/doc/design/assumeutxo.md

 The background chainstate data lingers on disk until the program is restarted.

-### Navcoind restarts sometime after snapshot validation has completed
+### Naviod restarts sometime after snapshot validation has completed

 After a shutdown and subsequent restart, `LoadChainstate()` cleans up the background chainstate with `ValidatedSnapshotCleanup()`, which renames the `chainstate_snapshot`